Transport and Infrastructure Scrutiny Committee - Friday 1 December 2023, 10:00am - West Yorkshire Combined Authority Webcasting

 Cllr Amanda Parson-Hulse (Chair) - 1:41:19

-thanks Chair and fellow Tracey Hi, I'm sorry, I was way everyone.
+thanks Chair and fellow Tracey Hi, I'm sorry, I was way everyone.so.

 I mean, I don't know other, I honestly don't know where to start with housing because obviously I represent an inner city ward.